AmadeusRelay/AmadeusRelayFrontend/README.md

 await this.zeroEx.etherToken.depositAsync(amount, takerAddress)
 ```
-As we can see, there´s two step before convert ETH in WETH.
-The first one get taker address from web3.eth.coinbase, that returns the coinbase address set in your metamask, that is your public wallet key.
+As we can see, there´s two steps before convert ETH in WETH.
+The first one get taker address from web3.eth.coinbase, that returns the coinbase address set in your metamask, i.e. your public wallet key.
 The second step convert the value inserted in the the smallest denomination of a token, expressed in baseUnits.
 In our case, this mean 18 decimals.
 After this, we can call depositAsync and actually make the ETH -> WETH exchange.

 All zeroEx function that we are using next will consider this amount already converted in baseUnits.